 What aspects of crime (or lack of crime) influence the success of an investment property?
 Rental owners should consider several factors, including:

-- Types of crime.
+- .
 While nonviolent crimes might seem like an okay risk, sometimes activities like vandalism and burglary attempts in an area are early signs of more serious criminal activity to come.
 Beware of rising trends in any type of crime that could impact your returns.

 - Police presence.
 In areas with high crime occurrences, an active police presence can be a red flag.
 However, investors should still see an active police force in communities with excellent crime prevention strategies and low crimes.
 Seeing law enforcement patrol the streets can be a sign of a safe neighborhood with effective deterrents.